asatukorala/ketoRecipes/README.md

 # Keto Recipes
-An single-page application (SPA) which allows the user to manage keto recipes.
+A single-page application (SPA) which allows the user to manage keto recipes.

 # :computer: [Click here](https://infinite-wildwood-14300.herokuapp.com/) to see our live project!